threefoldtech/TFGRID/wiki/networking/network_billing.md

 ## Farmer

 - [ ] farmers get network rewards on nodes where VM's are attached to IP address, only count for these pub ip addr
-- [ ] farmers get network rewards for each installed wgw, for all aggregated network traffic on pub ip addr
 - [ ] there is no reward for ZDB traffic because this is integrated in storage price
 - [ ] rewards in line with https://info.threefold.io/#/threefold__reward_table